Get Involved

-Here are some ways to get involved with the Vermont System Planning Committee or learning more about transmission planning.
+Here are some ways to get involved with the Vermont System Planning Committee or learn more about transmission planning.

 Attend a VSPC meeting or a subcommittee meeting